Climate change video game

-A global warming game, also known as a climate game or a climate change game, is a type of serious game.
+A climate change video game, also known as a global warming game, is a type of serious game.

 As a serious game, it attempts to simulate and explore real life issues to educate players through an interactive experience.
 The issues particular to a global warming video game are usually energy efficiency and the implementation of green technology as ways to reduce greenhouse gas emissions and thus counteract global warming.
 Global warming games include traditional board games, video games, and other varieties such as role-playing and simulation-assisted multiplayer games.

-Objectives
+Concept

 The primary objectives of global warming games are threefold: